We primarily use origami paper, kite paper, or 12"x12" scrapbook paper; you can also just cut a rectangular piece of paper to size.

 Cut squiggles and notches and doo-dads and fancies, being careful never to cut away an entire folded side:

 You can cut away the entire bottom if you want, because there aren't any folds there.

 Willow made a couple of paper snowflakes, and I made several, but Sydney?
 Oh, my goodness, Sydney made--dozens?
 Hundreds?
 See all that paper in the background:

 Yeah, those are all HER snowflakes, and she clearly isn't done.
 She learned to do the folding almost independently, had a few tantrums when cuts didn't go the way she wanted (the kid finds dealing with frustration a major challenge, sigh), but mostly happily folded and cut and decorated away:

 I like her idea here of drawing a pattern for the cuts she'd like to make:

-I don't remember now if it worked for her, or if she still through a huge fit, but still...clever girl!
+I don't remember now if it worked for her, or if she still threw a huge fit, but still...clever girl!

 Especially if you use thin paper, such as origami paper or kite paper, you can stick these right to the window with a glue stick: